 4. Break The Rules

 Keeping a good diet during your radiation therapy may mean throwing your regular meal rules out and making up your own, new meal rules.
 Eating smaller meals, more often, is helpful when you are experiencing side effect from radiation therapy.
-Eating 5 small meals a day rather than eating 3 large meals will help make food digestion easier.
+Eating 5 small meals a day rather than eating 3 large meals will help make food digestion easier and avoid nausea.
 Chew your food slowly.
 Take your time eating each small meal.

 Break usual mealtime traditions by eating long-established meals at different times during the day.
 If you don’t feel like eating breakfast food early in the morning, try eating a small serving of baked chicken and rice, a cream or broth based soup, or even ice cream for breakfast!
 On the other hand, you might feel like eating breakfast foods for dinner.
 Don’t limit the types of healthy foods you eat based on the time of day.